jacographer/jacographer.github.io/README.md

 ## Welcome to GitHub Pages

-###Introduction to the research project, i.e. invitation to participate.
-Will include details of, and [link to survey](https://jacographer.github.io/survey)
+### Introduction to the research project
+i.e. invitation to participate.
+Will include study details and [link to survey](https://jacographer.github.io/survey)

 You can use the [editor on GitHub](https://github.com/jacographer/jacographer.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.